-Black and Tans have two modes: easygoing, ready to relax couch potato, and raring to go, on the scent hunting dog.
-They're devoted to family and are kind and gentle with people of all ages.
+Black and Tans have two modes: easygoing, ready-to-relax couch potato, and raring-to-go, on-the-scent hunting dog.
+They’re devoted to family and are kind and gentle with people of all ages.
 Puppy-like playfulness and goofy behaviors stick with the Black and Tan well into adulthood.
-They can be stubborn, and owners without hunting dog experience may be overwhelmed by the B&T's tendency to take off after a scent, but with enough exercise and consistent training, they are mellow companions.
+They can be stubborn, and owners without hunting dog experience may be overwhelmed by the B&T’s tendency to take off after a scent, but with enough exercise and consistent training, they make mellow companions.

 Are Black and Tan Coonhounds Good with Kids?
 Small children may be overwhelmed by their large size and exuberance, but Black and Tans are gentle, affectionate dogs who do well with kids.
-They're patient and tolerant with kids, but no dog should be subjected to unnecessary poking, prodding, or teasing.
+While they’re patient and tolerant, however, no dog should be subjected to unnecessary poking, prodding, or teasing.